Lower running cost

 Upgrade Pricing

-If you got one quote, saw a huge number, and assumed central air just was not going to make sense, this page is here to break down what really changes the cost and what can make the upgrade more reachable.
+If you got one quote, saw a huge number, and assumed central air just was not going to make sense, this guide breaks down what really changes the cost.
+CoolDeals can help you compare lower-overhead install paths, rebates, financing, and smarter inverter options before you give up on the upgrade.

 Industry Recognition

-In 2025, CoolDeals Heating & Air earned recognition as a Top New Day & Night Customer Service Dealer by Ferguson, a Fortune 500 company and the largest value-added HVAC and construction distributor in North America, with 1,700+ locations across the U.S. and Canada, serving our Southwest region (UT, CO, NV, AZ, and TX).
+CoolDeals Heating & Air was recognized by Ferguson as a 2025 Top New Day & Night Customer Service Dealer in the Southwest region.
+Ferguson is a Fortune 500 company and one of the largest HVAC and construction distributors in North America.

 Why CoolDeals